A deep learning first explanation by Joost van Amersfoort

 To evaluate the gradient of the expectation, we would like to use samples of .
 However, sampling from is not a differentiable operation and won't allow us to backpropagate back to .
 The key insight from the reparametrisation trick (introduced concurrently by Kingma et al., Rezende et al., and Titsias et al.) is that we can instead sample from a standard Gaussian and transform its samples in a deterministic way such that are samples from q:

 This equation is fully differentiable, so we can optimise it using backpropagation!
-We have derived the ELBO and a nice, easy, way to optimise it.
+A simple implementation of a model based on this equation can be found in the PyTorch example of the VAE.
 With this result in hand, we will go look at the situation in GPs.

 We start by looking at the definition of what is sometimes called the "full" Gaussian process and continue with the more practical sparse Gaussian process.

 which has two hyper parameters: the length scale and the output variance .
-The length scale represents an assumption of the amount of variation in your inputs, the higher the value the smoother the underlying function is assumed to be.
-The output variance is a scale factor, if it is high then we scale the squared difference down, if it is low then we scale it up.
+The length scale represents an assumption of the amount of variation in your inputs, the higher the value the smoother the underlying function is assumed to be (and the more we can confidently extrapolate).
+The output variance is a scale factor and depends on the domain of the input.
 The core assumption in the squared exponential kernel is that data points that are close in input ("similar"), have high covariance ("similar" labels).
 There are many other options, such as linear kernels, periodic kernels and combinations are also possible.
 See David Duvenaud's excellent kernel cookbook for more.

-Further we assume that we can only observe noisy labels of data, and define as the function values at : :
+In GPs, we further assume that we can only observe noisy labels (with noise ) of data.
+We define as the function values at : :

-And we are interested in finding the predictive distribution for new data point , because it will allow us to make prediction for unseen data:
+We are interested in finding the predictive distribution for new data point , because it will allow us to make prediction for unseen data.

 The joint distribution of the noisy labels and unseen data is: